sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

 This two hits are missed probably because the variance of the expression within the same condition is too large, or that the expression fold change between conditions is too small.

-However, when I tried use expression scaled by library size and then log2 transform.
-It appears that the within condition variance is not too big, nor is the between conditions fold change too small.
-So I'm puzzled by why DESeq (which also accounts for library coverage) misses the two.
+I tried use expression scaled by library size and then log2 transform.

 ```r